 - Name and address of the homeschool teacher

 - A statement saying that the child will be homeschooled for the following school year

 - Start date of homeschooling

 - Date and signature

-If you don't want to spend your free time on the tedious task of writing a homeschool letter of intent, sign up for our service!
+If you don’t want to spend your free time on the tedious task of writing a homeschool letter of intent, !
 We’ll draft a perfect letter for you.

 Don’t waste your time reading the homeschooling laws for your state.
 Instead, take a few minutes to complete four simple steps: